The

 33. Here the winds are wafting the odours, of the flowery

-forests of Ísana on the Kailasa mountain; and there they are
+forests of Ísana on the Kailasa mountain; and there they

 breathing with the perfume of the lotuses of the mountain